 (8) Justification for the selected forecasting methodology.

-(9) For purposes of subdivisions (1) and (2), a utility may use utility specific data or data, such as described in subdivision 4(10) of this rule.
+(9) For purposes of subdivisions (1) and (2) of this subsection, a utility may use utility specific data or data such as described in subdivision 4(14) of this rule.

 (b) In providing at least three (3) alternative forecasts of peak demand and energy usage the utility shall include high, low, and most probable peak demand and energy use forecasts to establish plausible risk boundaries as well as a forecast that is deemed by the utility, with stakeholder input, to be most likely based on alternative assumptions such as: